sidharthmiglani/Data-Science/README.md

   3. ml2.py
   4. polarity graph

     1. In your Terminal: move to part3 folder
-     2. run command $python3 ml2.py
+    2. run command $python3 ml2.py (might have to install Textblob, nltk if not already installed)
     3. See output score in terminal

 ## Authors
 * **Sarbjot Singh** - (https://github.com/sarbjot-14)